afshinamighi/Courses/basecamp/week15/inf-bc-w15-python.md

 After taking this step, you will be able to:
 	1. understand and apply recurive functions.
 ```

-Follow the following steps:
+#### What to learn?

-1. Using **BRef-01, Chapter [todo]** make a plan for the week to learn [todo].
+1. Using **BRef-01, Chapter 9** make a plan for the week to learn basics of Python programs interacting with relational databases.
-2. Design at least ten exercises by which you can practice how to:
-	- [to continue]
+	- Make an overview of the provided problems and final product.
+	- Plan what you need to learn in order to provide your solutions.
+	- Read proposed book chapter and practice basic steps.

 <hr>